bhouston/threeify/src/lib/math/README.md

 If there are multiple types of makes of the same end result but different inputs use the pattern "make*From*"

-- Mat4.makeRotationFromQuaternion()
+- Mat4.makeRotationFromQuat()

 When a function takes a single parameter, the parameter should be named after its type:

 - v: Vec3
-- q: Quaternion
+- q: Quat
 - m: Mat4

 ## Expected Function in a Math Class